1996 San Juan de Dios radiotherapy accident

+Estimation of casualties

 Shortly after the incident, the Ministry of Health of Costa Rica conducted an evaluation which confirmed the overexposure to patients.
-It was found that during the calculation for the exposure time to patients, the wrong unit of time was used. the unit that the person in charge of dosimetry thought the machine was using was 1/100th of a minute, but the actual unit being used was seconds.
+It was found that during the calculation for the exposure time to patients, the wrong unit of time was used.
+The unit that the person in charge of dosimetry thought the machine was using was 1/100th of a minute, but the actual unit being used was seconds.
 This resulted in the dosage received by patients being approximately 60% higher than intended.
 It was not until July 1997 that an official review was carried out, and by that time, only 73 of the original patients remained alive.
 Of the 73, only 70 were examined and evaluated, and at the time of evaluation, 4 of the patients were suffering from "catastrophic consequences," while an additional 16 were experiencing major effects of overexposure.
 There were 26 individuals that were identified to be suffering minor effects but that in the future there was a higher risk of suffering further complications.
 22 patients that were examined had little to no identifiable effects and were told they only had a low risk for future effects.
 2 of the patients evaluated were underexposed.

 In 2001, the radiophysicist whose mistake caused the radiation overdoses was charged with 16 culpable homicides and sentenced to six years in prison.